Shiyizhuanshi/My_cw/readme.md

-# This is the repo for IAC coursework Team4
+# This is the repo for Single-cycle cpu

 ---
 #### Things to do:

 - [x] Design a basic cpu structure (Lab4)

-- [ ] Design and test JAL and JALR
+- [x] Design and test JAL and JALR

 - [ ] Implement Lab3 in our cpu
 - [ ] Design cpu to implement R-Type instruction
 - [ ] Design cpu to implement I-Type instruction
 - [ ] Design cpu to implement S-Type instruction
 - [ ] Design cpu to implement B-Type instruction
 - [ ] Design cpu to implement U-Type instruction
 - [ ] Design cpu to implement J-Type instruction
+- [ ] Modify the CPU to work under PIPELINE
 - [ ] Design cache for cpu
 - [ ] Design bus for cpu
 - [ ] software for f1